Temporary Protected Status Designated Country: Nicaragua

 Automatic Employment Authorization Document (EAD) Extension

-We are automatically extending through Oct.
-4, 2021, the validity of EADs with the category codes “A-12” or “C-19” and one of the expiration dates shown below that we issued to beneficiaries under the TPS designation of Nicaragua who continue to maintain TPS eligibility:
+We are automatically extending through June 30, 2024, the validity of EADs with the category codes “A-12” or “C-19” and the expiration dates shown below that we issued to beneficiaries under the TPS designation of Nicaragua who continue to maintain TPS eligibility:

 |EAD expiration date:||Now valid until:|